agoravoting/agora-ciudadana/docs/api.rst

    The authenticated user requests membership in the specified agora.
 The authenticated user must have the ``request_membership`` permission on the agora to succeed.

+   **cancel_membership**

+   The authenticated user cancels its membership request in an agora.
+The authenticated user must have ``cancel_membership_request`` permission on the agora to succeed.

    **join**

    The authenticated user joins the specified agora.
 The authenticated user must have the ``join`` permission on the agora to succeed.